would you trade lives?

 asked whether they would trade lives with truck drivers in Russia, 96 strangers have answered. the result is narrowly yes — slightly more strangers would trade in than not: 51% would trade, 30% would not, 19% are unsure.

-compared with truck drivers worldwide, truck drivers in Russia are more stressed by 1.0 points.
+compared with truck drivers worldwide, truck drivers in Russia are more stressed by 1.0 points and more envied by 5 percentage points in the trade-or-not vote.

 compared with everyone else in Russia, truck drivers in Russia are happier by 1.0 points on the 1–10 scale, more stressed by 0.5 points, and more envied by 7 percentage points in the trade-or-not vote.